Seneca Park (Louisville, Kentucky): Crime

 As is with many public spaces, Seneca Park frequently deals with all sorts of crime, ranging from petty misdemeanors such as speeding or littering, to more serious crime like assault or even murder.

 For example, Lazaro Pozo Illas was sentenced to 30 years in prison after being found guilty of causing a crash that killed a man and injured another.
-The devastating incident occurred on the Seneca Park golf course, where Pozo Illas had been driving a golf cart whilst intoxicated.
+The devastating incident occurred on the Seneca Park golf course, where Pozo Illas' vehicle struck a golf cart at a crosswalk while driving intoxicated.
 It was also found that he had been illegally driving previously that day, also through the park going over twice the posted speed limit.

-Another incident of the aforementioned frequent crimes involve the assault of a nine-year-old boy.
+Another incident involved the assault of a nine-year-old boy.
 In 2021, an unidentified man launched a foreign object at the child using a slingshot.
 The assault resulted in a fractured skull, and the boy had to undergo several surgeries including the implantation of a titanium plate to fully recover.